 - Blend the watermelon chunks with the orange juice until you have a smooth mix.
 Taste and add sugar/honey if needed.

-- Strain the watermelon orange mix (not required, but recommended).
+- Strain the watermelon orange mix.

 - Chill the watermelon orange mix in the refrigerator until ready to prepare the drinks.
+If you have time prepare and chill the juice mix overnight, then strain it again before serving.
+This helps prevent the mimosas from overflowing.

 - Pour the watermelon orange mix into champagne flutes, about half full.